rochars/imaadpcm/README.md

 const imaadpcm = require("imaadpcm");

 // Decompressing a ADPCM block
-// 256 is assumed as the default block size samples = imaadpcm.decodeBlock(adpcm_block);
+// 256 block align is assumed by default samples = imaadpcm.decodeBlock(adpcm_block);

-// Decompressing using a different block size samples = imaadpcm.decodeBlock(adpcm_block, 1024);
+// Decompressing using a different block align (1024) samples = imaadpcm.decodeBlock(adpcm_block, 1024);

 // Compressing PCM samples into a block of ADPCM samples